Thandie and I so wanted to create a lovely blog post for Valentine’s Day.

 As you celebrate Valentine’s Day with the people you love.
 I would like to encourage you to try find ways of telling and showing your unconditional love in ways that are significant for both yourself and your loved ones, whoever they may be.

-Tadiwa Wazara studied Fashion Management at Robert Gordon University, and is currently working on placement in London with corsetiere, Deborah Brand.
-Tadiwa hopes to use fashion as a tool of social change in her native country of Zimbabwe.
+Tadiwa wazara studied fashion management at Robert Gordon university, and is currently working on placement in London with corsetiere, Deborah Brand.
+Tadiwa hopes to use fashion as a tool for social change in her native country of Zimbabwe.